TheCharlatan/thecharlatan.github.io/_posts/2019-11-28-List-Of-Hardware-Wallet-Hacks.md

 :poop: Bug: Secrets not wiped fully, unclear at this time how this was achieved.
 :sunglasses: Reporter: Christian Reiter
 :mega: Explanation from vendor: <https://medium.com/shapeshift-stories/shapeshift-security-update-8ec89bb1b4e3>

+:office: Vendor: Shift Cryptosecurity
+:iphone: Product: BitBox02
+:scroll: Title: Bypass of monotonic counter in MCU
+:nerd_face: Detail: The monotonic counter limiting the number of attempts to enter the correct password could be bypassed.
+The monotonic counter of the Secure Chip was still active though, thus limiting the number of available attempts to 730'500 attempts.
+Assuming a special made device for brute-forcing needs about 10 seconds to guess a password, reaching the upper limit would take approximately 85 days (non-stop).
+The probability of an attacker guessing, for example, a random 5 character password using lowercase, uppercase and digits is 0.08%, 6 characters is 0.012%, and 7 characters is 0.00002%.
+The vulnerability was patched with a series of robustness improvements to the firmware and by using the MCU's memory protection unit (MPU).
+:poop: Bug: Weakness in firmware hardening
+:sunglasses: Reporter: Lazy Ninja
+:mega: Explanation from vendor: <https://medium.com/shiftcrypto/bitboxapp-4-16-0-with-bitbox02-firmware-5-0-0-release-7073ade23988>

 ## Footnotes
 ### Relevant blogs: